pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 When exporting recordings from Pupil Cloud or Neon Player the IMU's orientation in Euler angles (i.e. roll, pitch, and yaw) is also available.

 Pitch is defined as a rotation around the x-axis with a value range of -90° to +90°.
 Yaw and roll are rotations around the y- and z-axis, respectively, with value ranges of -180° to +180°.

+Once the IMU is properly [calibrated](https://docs.pupil-labs.com/neon/data-collection/calibrating-the-imu/), then a yaw value of 0° is aligned with magnetic north.

 ![IMU Pitch, Yaw, Roll](./imu-pitch_yaw_roll-black.jpg)